NBPub/GoogleLocationUtility/docs/Readme.md

 [geoTag](/docs#geoTag) • [geoStrip](/docs#geoStrip) • [Map](/docs#Map)
 <br/><br/>

-`<your-directory>/Configuration.ini` contains specifications for various GLU operations, enter `home --config` to open in default editor.
+[`<your-directory>/Configuration.ini`](/Configuration.ini) contains specifications for various GLU operations, enter `home --config` to open in default editor.

 The sections of the file are listed and detailed below.
 Examples of input types are specified within `= <type>`, and defaults or working examples **in bold**.

 For example `<integer>` indicates that the setting should be a number, and suggested values might be **5** or **333**.
-See [boolean](https://docs.python.org/3/library/configparser.html#configparser.ConfigParser.getboolean) for more information on acceptable values.
+See [Boolean](https://docs.python.org/3/library/configparser.html#configparser.ConfigParser.getboolean) for more information on acceptable Boolean values.

 ---